GaryChen513/note-taker/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

 ## Description
-AThis simple note taking application allows you to save notes with a title and plain text.
+This simple note taking application allows you to save notes with a title and plain text.
 Powered by ExpressJS, the Note Taker app makes creating, viewing, and deleting notes. <br />
 <br/>
 Below is the video demo showing the functionality of the application:<br />